steevenakintilo/autoApply/README.md

 A bot that will apply to job for yourself on Welcome to the jungle https://www.welcometothejungle.com/

+⚠️Welcome To The Jungle updated their website yesterday (27/04/2026) so the interface has completely changed so the bot won't work.
 To understand the bot and how it works first read all the README file.

 ## 📘 Summary